ajcm474/gapless-lossy-codec/README.md

 ## Development Status
 Please note that this is currently a somewhat buggy implementation.
-It does achieve gapless playback and lossy compression, but at the cost of mangling the amplitude in some samples.
+It does achieve gapless playback and lossy compression, but at the cost of mangling the amplitude as much as 25% in a few outlier samples.
 Why this happens is still under investigation.

 ## Export Functionality